Frequently Asked Questions

-We provide academic and other non-commercial researchers with free access to the same data as our highest-tiered customers: Censys datasets available in Google BigQuery and up-to-date raw scan data.
+We provide academic and other non-commercial researchers with free access to the same data as our highest-tiered customers: Censys datasets available in Google BigQuery and up-to-date raw scan data for downloading.
 This access is strictly limited to non-commercial use.
 Learn more about research access.

 Can I opt out of Censys scans?

-However, if you wish to opt-out, you can configure your firewall to drop traffic from the subnets we use for the measurements:
+If you wish to opt out, you can configure your firewall to drop traffic from the subnets we use for scanning.
+Find them here.

 We do not remove any results from Censys data sets, but if you have blocked these subnets, your hosts will automatically be pruned out of our daily snapshots.